What is your motivation?

 Another drawback to becoming a personal trainer is that you usually get paid upfront for your training sessions.
 While it is nice to get a big chunk of money at once, that money means work.
+It also means that budgeting your personal finance becomes more of a priority.
 To make a lot of money, you must now perform a lot of work.

 Do you want to become a personal trainer because you can set your own hours?

 This is another aspect of becoming a personal trainer that people sometimes misunderstand.
 While you can set your own hours theoretically, for the most part, your clients set your hours.

 Personal Training is expensive.
 In order for a client to afford your services they must work.
 The normal working hours is 9am to 5pm makes a personal trainer’s normal working hours 6-9am and 5-8pm.